emtee40/fdroid-wiki/FAQ.md

 ### How long does it take for my app to show up on website and client?

 Your MR has just been merged, but the APK did not show up immediately?
-That's normal: the APK must first been built on the build server _(happens automatically when the next build cycle starts)_, then signed (manual step), then a new index must be created and deployed.
+That's normal: the APK must first be built on the build server _(happens automatically when the next build cycle starts)_, then signed _(manual step)_, then a new index must be created and deployed.

 * a build cycle currently can take up to 72h _(hard limit)_
 * apps are manually signed after that _(if not reproducible)_, and then uploaded
 * next build cycle starts after signing is completed

 So if you're lucky, it takes 2 days _(new build cycle just started minutes after the merge)_.
-If your not-that-lucky _(merge happened a minute after a build cycle started)_, it will take 4 days.
-If you're very unlucky, Murphy visits in between with some problems… So no panic before 5 days have passed, please :wink:
+If you're not-that-lucky _(merge happened a minute after a build cycle started)_, it will take 4 days.
+If you're very unlucky, Murphy visits in between with some problems… So don't panic before 5 days have passed, please. :wink:

 Please also note that the website is updated asynchronously – so while the index might already have reached your local client, website might still be a bit behind.